CristianCantoro/minimal-mistakes/index.md

 I am part of the [Big Data & Data Science][bigdata] unit.

-I have earned my Ph.D. in Computer Science in 2019 from the [University of Trento][unitn], in Trento with under the guidance of my advisors [Alberto Montresor][alberto] and [Yannis Velegrakis][yannis].
+I have earned my Ph.D. in Computer Science in 2019 from the [University of Trento][unitn], in Trento under the guidance of my advisors [Alberto Montresor][alberto] and [Yannis Velegrakis][yannis].

 My Ph.D. thesis was titled: